mohamedkhayat/L-Layer-Customizable-NeuralNetwork/README.md

 # Neural Network Implementation from Scratch

-A pure NumPy/CuPy implementation of a deep neural network with modern features including dropout regularization, batch normalization, and He initialization.
+A pure NumPy/CuPy implementation of a deep neural network with modern features including dropout regularization, mini batch gradient descent, and He/Glorot initialization.
 This project is designed to demonstrate how deep learning models work under the hood, offering both flexibility and performance.

 ## Features